 She then moved to Namibia, where she ran a camp and was involved in community projects on the Caprivi Strip, assisting the local communities as well as being part of an AIDS awareness campaign.
-She moved to London and started an office for a Botswana safari company before starting her own company, African Explorations in 1989 in the Cotswolds.
+She moved to London and started an office for a Botswana safari company before starting her own company, African Explorations in the Cotswolds.

 Nicola’s personal favourites:

 Fly-camping in Katavi National Park.
-Canoeing along the Zambezi in the Mana Pools with professional guide James Varden; chimp-trekking safari and snorkelling in the Mahale Mountains; walking in the Selous; game-viewing in the Busanga Plains; fishing in the Lower Zambezi, staying on my own island with completely open-fronted cottages, so that one can see the sunrise at Sindabezi.
+Canoeing along the Zambezi in the Mana Pools with professional guide James Varden; chimp-trekking safari and snorkelling in the Mahale Mountains; walking in the Selous; game-viewing in the Busanga Plains in Zambia; fishing in the Lower Zambezi, staying on my own island with completely open-fronted cottages, so that one can see the sunrise at Sindabezi.

 And in India; the backwaters, gliding on a kettuvallam houseboat.
-Himalayas – a walking holiday with a Sherpa guide in Kumaon and 360-degrees Leti with its amazing views of Nanda Devi.
+Himalayas – a walking holiday with a Sherpa guide in Kumaon at the foothills of the Himalayas and 360-degrees Leti with its amazing views of Nanda Devi.
 Madhya Pradesh, staying at a wonderful, intimate palace with the maharajah and his wife, and visiting the local markets.
-Viewing tiger in Kanha National park, Madya Pradesh.
+Viewing tiger in Kanha National Park and Pench National Park, Madhya Pradesh.
 Sitting in a private house on the Lake Vembanad in Kerala and walking to the top of the Cardamom Hills.